Quantifying the CMB Degeneracy Between the Matter Density and Hubble Constant in Current Experiments: Results and Fisher calculations

 where $C_{\ell}^{th}$ refers to the theory power spectrum for a given fiducial model.
+In each case, we use the data covariance matrix provided by each collaboration with foreground parameters marginalized over \citep{dunkley/etal:2013}.
 The binned power spectrum for each experiment is obtained using binning matrices, $B_{b\ell}$, provided in the public likelihood codes:

 Note that the binning matrices from SPT operate on $\ell(\ell+1)C_{\ell}$ rather than $C_{\ell}$.

 The derivatives of the $C_l's$ were calculated numerically with a two-sided derivative about a fiducial model and with step sizes of $1\%$ changes in each parameter.
 For fiducial value $\hat{\theta}_i$ and fractional change $\Delta$,